List of accolades received by No Time to Die

 No Time to Die is a 2021 spy film based on the Ian Fleming character James Bond, produced by Eon Productions and distributed by Universal Pictures and United Artists Releasing.
 It is the sequel to Spectre (2015) and the twenty-fifth Eon-produced James Bond film.
 Directed by Cary Joji Fukunaga from a screenplay by Neal Purvis, Robert Wade, Fukunaga, and Phoebe Waller-Bridge, it stars Daniel Craig as Bond, alongside Rami Malek, Léa Seydoux, Lashana Lynch, Ben Whishaw, Naomie Harris, Jeffrey Wright, Christoph Waltz, and Ralph Fiennes.
-In the film, Bond, retired from active service with MI6, is recruited by the CIA to find a kidnapped scientist, which leads to a showdown with Lyutsifer Safin (Malek).
+In the film, Bond, retired from active service with MI6, is recruited by the Central Intelligence Agency to find a kidnapped scientist, which leads to a showdown with bioterrorist Lyutsifer Safin (Malek).